This post includes Amazon affiliate links that I may receive income from if you click on them and make a purchase

 We live in a society that prefers images and videos over text-only content.
 One reason that consumers prefer visual content is because the brain can process it 60,000 times faster than text.

 From a lead generation standpoint, visual content should be a top priority.
-Did you know consumers only remember 10 percent of what they read when it comes in a text-only format?
-They can recall a mind-boggling 65 percent of what they view in a visual format, though, such as a picture with a caption statement.
+Did you know consumers only remember 10% of what they read when it comes in a text-only format?
+They can recall a mind-boggling 65% of what they view in a visual format, such as a picture with a caption statement.

-Fortunately, visual content comes in a wide variety of formats.
+Fortunately, visual content comes in many formats.
 For example, adding social proof to your site in the form of logos is a great way to visually connect with site visitors.

 How can you do this?
 You will start by writing down all the social media sites that you have profiles on.
-Next, you will write down the various sites your products/services have been featured on, such as CNN, Discovery Channel, Better Homes and Garden Magazine, etc.
+Next, you will write down the various sites that have featured your products or services, such as CNN, Discovery Channel, Better Homes and Gardens Magazine, etc.

 If your website doesn't have a subscription feature, you need to create one.
 The goal is to get as many site visitors as possible to give you their email address.
 Once they submit their email address, you can automatically add them to your lead generation funnel.

 Getting site visitors to engage with your subscription feature can sometimes be a bit tricky.
 Infographics can serve as a viable solution to this problem.

 One method for using infographics to increase lead generation is by enticing site visitors to give you their email address in exchange for another free infographic; a free infographic serves as a very effective lead magnet.
 It's surprising how many people are willing to give out their email addresses for something free.

 Once you have your leads' email addresses, you can continue to use infographics to push them through the lead generation funnel.
 For example, the emails that you send to your leads can contain more infographic material.